- New Sport Hybrid

 The MDX has been an especially strong performer for safety, and that holds true whether you place more emphasis on the crash-test ratings themselves or potentially accident-avoiding active-safety features.
 It's earned the IIHS Top Safety Pick+ accolade, as well as five-star scores from the federal government in overall, frontal and side impact.
 This year, the MDX gets the AcuraWatch suite of safety and driver-assist systems as standard.
 That includes forward collision warning with automatic emergency braking, lane-departure warning, road departure mitigation, and an adaptive cruise-control system with low-speed follow.
 Rearview and a surround-view camera system are also included.

 The Acura MDX lineup already includes a wealth of features, and that set has been again expanded this year.
 For 2017, the MDX automatic high-beam headlamps and upgraded satellite radio, and it comes standard with tri-zone automatic climate control, four fast-charging USB ports, and a leather-trimmed interior with a 10-way power adjustable driver’s seat.

 An audio system with eight speakers is standard, with 10- and 12-speaker systems part of the Advance or Technology packages.
 Both of those models get LED fog lamps, a heated steering wheel, and a surround-view camera system with multiple views, plus Olive Ash or Black Limba woodgrain cabin trim.

-The 2017 Acura MDX is on sale now; Sport Hybrid models are expected in dealers in early 2017.
+The 2017 Acura MDX is on sale now; Sport Hybrid models went on sale in March 2017.